mkg0908/mkg0908/README.md

 # Hi, I’m Manali 👋

-Software Developer and PMP-certified Product/Program Management professional with 3+ years of experience building scalable backend systems, data analytics workflows, and operational reporting solutions across high-volume platforms.
+Software Developer with PMP-certified product and program management experience, focused on building scalable backend systems, data analytics workflows, and operational reporting solutions for high-volume platforms.
 I work at the intersection of:

 - Software development, APIs, and cloud systems